Locally uniform domains and extension of bmo functions: Abstract

 \section{Abstract}

-We prove that for a domain $\Omega \subset \Rn$, being $\ed$ in the sense of Jones is equivalent to being an extension domain for $\bmo(\Omega)$, the nonhonomogeneous version of the space of function of bounded mean oscillation on $\Omega$.
-In the process we demonstrate that these conditions are equivalent to local versions of two other conditions characterizing uniform domains, one involving the presence of length cigars between nearby points and the other a local version of the quasi-hyperbolic uniform condition.
-Our results show that the definition of $\bmo(\Omega)$ is closely connected to the geometry of the domain.
+We prove that for a domain $\Omega \subset \Rn$, being $\ed$ in the sense of Jones is equivalent to being an extension domain for $\bmo$, the nonhonomogeneous version of the space of function of bounded mean oscillation on $\Omega$.
+In the process we identify $\ed$-domains with a local version of uniform domains, defined by requiring the presence of length cigars between nearby points.
+Our results show that the definition of $\bmo(\Omega)$ is closely tied to the geometry of the domain.